You’d be hard-pressed to find many people who openly admit that they cry.

 But it also feels like Bill is truly grateful for life.
 To be alive.

-Grateful for the opportunity to be able to sit down and write such a magnificent piece of art.
+Grateful for the opportunity to be able to sit down and write such a magnificent piece of music.

 It feels… refreshing.
 Like a cold water splash in the morning.